Rising-Stars-by-Sunshine/Stats201-Yiming-ML-Project/method/Readme.md

 - **Justification:**
 First of all, by common sense, we know that if citizens have easier or more access to renewable energy, consumption will increase accordingly.
-Additionally, a study suggests that CCPs increase green patents from 2000 to 2021 (Bettarelli et al., 2023).
+Additionally, a study suggests that CCPs increase green patents from 2000 to 2021 (Bettarelli et al. 2023).
 This indicates that policies can indeed have a significant impact on advancing renewable energy technologies and, by extension, their share in the total energy mix.
-Lastly, according to the IEA, the share of renewable energy resources is expected to reach 30% by 2024, which is a larger proportion compared to that of today (Emily, 2023).
+Lastly, according to the IEA, the share of renewable energy resources is expected to reach 30% by 2024, which is a larger proportion compared to that of today (Emily 2023).
 It is a strong proof of my hypothesis.

 - **Machine Learning Algorithm Selection:**
-For the causal inference part, I will apply RDD.
-RDd is particularly suitable for evaluating the causal impact of policy launching where there is a clear cut-off for receiving the treatment.
-Also, RDD can be particularly insightful as the policy’s implementation varied significantly across different regions or at different times.

 For the prediction part, I would like to employ three different regression models for prediction: Random Forest Regressor, Linear Regression, and Gradient Boosting Regressor.
-Random Forest Regressor is chosen for its ability to handle non-linear relationships, Linear Regression for simplicity and interpretability, and Gradient Boosting Regressor for its high accuracy in complex datasets.
+Random Forest Regressor is chosen for its ability to handle non-linear relationships, Linear Regression for simplicity and interpretability, and Gradient Boosting Regressor for its high accuracy in complex datasets (Sarswatula et al 2022).
 Each model has its unique strengths, which I will explore and compare, and finally find the best one to fit.

+For Forecasting the future trend, I apply the VAR model for forecasting renewable energy consumption in Asia, which covers a larger area.
+VAR is especially useful for forecasting interrelated time series and analyzing the dynamic impact of random disturbances, which means it can capture the relationship between several variables over time (Meng et al. 2022).

 ---